 Many chained dogs spend their lives connected to a six-foot or shorter metal chain.
 Under these limited conditions, dogs are forced to eat, drink, urinate, defecate, and sleep with no respite or companionship.
 They suffer through blistering heat and freezing cold, rain, snow, and wind.
 Their “home” turns into a filthy muddy mess, dust bowl, or frozen landscape.
 If shelter is provided, it is often inadequate for the dog’s needs.
 One wonders: Why have a dog in the first place?
 A chained dog may suffer torment from passing humans and attacks by other animals.
 They may be stolen for sale to research institutions or to people who engage in the world of dog fighting, an illegal activity in all 50 states.

 Feeling vulnerable and threatened on a daily basis, many chained dogs will lunge at anything that goes by them, and thus, pose a serious danger to small animals and children.
-Furthermore, the constant lunging often causes the dog’s collar to tear into the skin and can, in some cases, become imbedded in the dog’s neck, requiring surgery to remove the collar.
+Furthermore, the constant lunging often causes the dog’s collar to tear into the skin and can, in some cases, become embedded in the dog’s neck, requiring surgery to remove the collar.
 In some cases, the straining may cause injury or even death to the dog.
 Some dogs choke to death when they attempt to jump over fences and hang themselves.

 Chained dogs are caught in a vicious cycle.
 The longer they stay chained, the less likely they are to have human companionship, thereby making it more difficult to handle them.
 The more difficult they become, the less likely a human will want to engage with them.
 They are caught in a downward spiral, not of their own making.